Croatian Prva Liga

 The league, and the country of course as well, could definitely do with a new stadium or three, preferably football-specific ones, which would definitely give fans in some cities an extra motive to attend a game (giving clubs the chance to improve their game-day revenue as well).

-The table shows the capacity of all Prva NHL club stadiums (based on the teams that participated in the league season 2019–2020).
+Table 3 shows the capacity of all Prva NHL club stadiums (based on the teams that participated in the league season 2019–2020).
 Dinamo Zagreb and Hajduk Split has by far the biggest stadiums, with both capacities beyond 30,000.

 |Dinamo Zagreb||Stadion Maksimir||35,123|